 COLUMBIA, S.C. –After serving as academic dean at Cherry Hill Seminary since 2011, Wendy Griffin retired from that position on Jan.
 31 and has been proclaimed “academic dean emerita” by that institution’s board members.
 During her tenure at the seminary, a number of new programs introduced and behind-the-scenes infrastructure changes were made, and important steps taken on the difficult path to accreditation.
-When she was readying to retire from the University of California after more than 30 years in higher education, Griffin did not intend on taking a new position.
+When she was readying to retire from the California State University system after more than 30 years in higher education, Griffin did not intend on taking a new position.
 However, she experienced one of those coincidences that make some elders nod sagely.

 [Today The Wild Hunt welcomes back religious studies scholar, author and instructor Christine Hoff Kraemer.
 In November, she, along with other Pagans, attended the American Academy of Religion’s 2016 meeting in Texas, and she has joined us to share her impressions. ]

 The American Academy of Religion held its annual meeting in San Antonio, Texas from November 19-22.
 The meeting is held concurrently with the Society of Biblical Literature, and the two organizations combined bring together nearly 10,000 educators and scholars of religion for a packed weekend of lectures, workshops, and events.
 AAR’s Contemporary Pagan Studies Group has been in existence since 2005.

 [Only 7 days left in the Fall Fund Drive!
 Be part of the team that keeps The Wild Hunt going for the next year.
 We are a completely reader-funded, nonprofit independent news journal.
 We are your source of commentary and news.
 Share our link and donate today!